sav-che/TL-2/Authors/Reissek, (Reisseck), Siegfried {std. Reissek}.md

-> [!cite] BHL link: this entry starts at [page 711](https://www.biodiversitylibrary.org/item/103624#page/725/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 711](https://www.biodiversitylibrary.org/page/33190182) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Reissek, (Reisseck), Siegfried (1819-1871), Austrian-Silesian (born in Teschen) botanist; from 1838 in Wien, studying medicine and acting as volunteer at the natural history cabinet (the later Naturhist.
-Museum); from 1845 curator ib. (*Reissek*).
+Museum); from 1845 curator ib.
+**Abbreviated name**: *Reissek*

 #### Herbarium and types